yairEO/tagify/README.md

 input           | [Input](https://developer.mozilla.org/en-US/docs/Web/Events/input) event, when a tag is being typed/edited. `e.detail` exposes `value`, `inputElm` & `isValid`
 click           | Clicking a tag.
-Exposes the tag element, its index & data edit            | A tag has been edited dropdown:show   | Suggestions dropdown is to be rendered.
+Exposes the tag element, its index & data edit            | A tag has been edited focus           | The component currently has focus blur            | The component lost focus dropdown:show   | Suggestions dropdown is to be rendered.
 The dropdown DOM node is passed in the callback, [see demo](https://yaireo.github.io/tagify/#section-basic). dropdown:hide   | Suggestions dropdown has been removed from the DOM dropdown:select | Suggestions dropdown item selected (by mouse/keyboard/touch)